 Everything You Need to Know About .Gov Domains

-Update: In February 2015, we were writing about how to choose and buy a domain for your town.
-In this post, we are pointing out an important change in domain registration which is set to take place early next year and it will particularly affect towns who prefer government domain names.
+Updated May 2018.
+Several years ago, we were writing about how to choose and buy a domain for your town.
+In this post, we are including additional information and changes in domain registration regarding government domain names.

 The .gov domain is a prestigious top-level domain restricted to government entities.
-It comes at a price, and that price is set to increase from $125/yr to $400/yr on January 1st, 2017.
-The fee will be the same for new registrations and for annual renewals.
-The fee increase takes account of the increased operational costs of maintaining the .gov top-level domain, which hasn’t been increased since 2003.
+It comes at a price, and that price is increased from $125/yr to $400/yr on January 1st, 2017.
+The fee was the same for new registrations and for annual renewals.
+The fee increase takes account of the increased operational costs of maintaining the .gov top-level domain, which had not increased since 2003.
 Of course, towns are not limited to .gov domains, but they are often preferred for their official reputation.

 What’s a Domain Name?